 (6) Any trust company.

 (C) The board of directors or holders of a majority of the shares of a bank or trust company may request the superintendent conduct a special examination of the records and affairs of the bank or trust company.
 The superintendent has sole discretion over the scope and timing of a special examination, and may impose restrictions and limitations on the use of the results of a special examination in addition to the restrictions and limitations otherwise imposed by law.
-The fee for a special examination shall be paid by the bank or trust company examined in accordance with section 1121.29 of the Revised Code.

 (D) The superintendent may conduct all aspects of an examination concurrently or may divide the examination into constituent parts and conduct them at various times.